missjte/berkson.github.io/journal/posts/i-hate-the-one-size-fits-all-approach.markdown

 Think about what you're saying before you pass anything off as fact and law when it comes to someones relationship, their kink, their life.

 "*A slave is not a submissive!
-A slave has no rights!*" &mdash; YOUR STATEMENT, MAYBE.<br>
+A slave has no rights!*"<br>
+&mdash; YOUR STATEMENT, MAYBE.

-"*A slave is a beautiful unicorn that loves his Mistress and fairies!*" &mdash; MY STATEMENT, PROBABLY.
+"*A slave is a beautiful unicorn that loves his Mistress and fairies!*"<br>
+&mdash; MY STATEMENT, PROBABLY.

 Fuck, the point I want to get to in this post is this:  If you assume that one size fits all for every single relationship, about every single part of it, you're just living in the wrong.
 Relationships are a fluid, changing environment.
 What works for some people will never work for others and vice-versa.